DjangoGirls/tutorial/deploy/README.md

 # Deploy!

 Until now your website was only available on your computer, now you will learn how to deploy it!
-Deploying is a process of publishing your application on the Internet so people can finally go and see your app :)
+Deploying is a process of publishing your application on the Internet so people can finally go and see your app :).

 As you learned, a website has to be located on a server.
 There are a lot of providers, but we will use the one with the simplest deployment process: [Heroku](http://heroku.com/).
-Heroku is free for small applications that don't have too many visitors, it'll definitely be enough for you too.
+Heroku is free for small applications that don't have too many visitors, it'll definitely be enough for you now.

 We will be following this tutorial: https://devcenter.heroku.com/articles/getting-started-with-django, but we pasted it here so it's easier for you.